urbit/developers.urbit.org/content/reference/glossary/path-prefix.md

 name = "beak"
 symbol = ""
 usage = "arvo"
-desc = "The first three elements of a Clay file path denoting ship, desk and case (revision number)."
+desc = "The first three elements of a Clay file path denoting ship, desk and case (revision number) as a three-element tuple."
 +++

 A **path prefix** is the first three elements of a [Clay](/reference/glossary/clay) [path](/reference/glossary/path).
 These three fields encode a `beak` in `path` form.
-A `beak` is a triple of [ship](/reference/glossary/ship), [desk](/reference/glossary/desk), and [case](/reference/glossary/case).
+A `beak` is a three-element tuple of [ship](/reference/glossary/ship), [desk](/reference/glossary/desk), and [case](/reference/glossary/case).
 Here's an example: